sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 Jan: I don't know how long it would take for them to add support.

-JeanHyde: One of the benefits of the library choice is that you disconnect from compiler implementation.
+JeanHeyd: One of the benefits of the library choice is that you disconnect from compiler implementation.
 We can implement this outside of vendor support.

 (back to slides)